 When the implant is fused with the bone, you will return to our office.
 We will remove the healing cap or cover screw and replace it with an attachment known as an abutment.
 Then we will carefully place your final restoration and ensure that it is perfectly fitted.

-If you need to replace all the teeth on your upper or lower arch, and you have a strong, healthy jawbone, All-on-Four may be the best solution.
+If you need to replace all the teeth on your upper or lower arch, and you have a strong, healthy jawbone, the Full Arch on 4 Implants may be the best solution.
 This revolutionary procedure uses four immediate load implants to attach a fixed arch of teeth in a single appointment.
 You will never need to rely on a temporary denture, and you can start eating comfortably right away.